TechnionFV/CAV_2025_artifact/README.md

 Each experiment produces amongst other things a results CSV file that is available in the path `/usr/src/benchmark-hwmc/results/deployment_0.csv` inside the container.

+The directory `expected_results` includes the results we got on all the experiments as a reference.

 ## Creating HWMCC benchmarks